Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 #### 1. First Time User

 - As a first time user, I want to easily find my way around the site and find what Im looking for quickly.
-- As a first time user, I want to be able to see where the stadium is, and also get directions to the stadium.
+- As a first time user, I want to be able to check on the future fixtures of the team and see their schedule.
-- I want to find information on the Munster Rugby team and also images and some history on the team.
+- I want to find information on the Munster Rugby team and also look at images/videos and read about some history on the team.
-- As a fan I want to see dates for upcoming matches, and also find out where I can purchase tickets for the upcoming games.
 - As a fan, I want to be able to view merchandise and order/buy merchandise, or else have a link to be able to do so.
 - As a First time user, I want to see if there are any links to the clubs social media channels.